Cain and Abel (comics): House of Mystery/Secrets

-During the Crisis, although not mentioned in that series, Elvira stumbled onto the House of Mystery, which charged her to find Cain, who had disappeared.
-Metropolis can be seen through a window in the garage of the House of Weirdness.
-Cain and Blue Devil can be seen peering at Elvira in Elvira's House of Mystery.
-Cain and Abel reappeared in Swamp Thing #49-50, where they acted as observers and commentators on a fierce battle in Hell.
+During the Crisis (not mentioned in that series), Elvira stumbles onto the House of Mystery.
+The house charges her with finding Cain, who had disappeared.
+Metropolis is seen through a window in the garage of the House of Weirdness.
+Cain and Blue Devil are seen peering at Elvira in Elvira's House of Mystery.
+Cain and Abel reappear in Swamp Thing #49–50, where they are observers and commentators on a fierce battle in hell.

-They were depicted together in Abel's first appearance, and they parted to their respective Houses at the end of the story, the House of Secrets having been recently moved, with Cain promising things not to go the way they happened before.
-Although Cain would abuse Abel, he was not shown killing him until Swamp Thing vol. 2 #33.
-More often than not, though, they did not appear together, and Cain directed more of his taunts at the reader, while Abel tried to reassure Goldie or the reader.
-Indeed, in The House of Mystery #257 (April 1978), an asylum escapee, "Killer" Cowan, kills six people on Christmas Eve, storming into the House of Mystery wearing a Santa Claus suit and demands Cain to keep him occupied by entertaining him with stories.
-Cain protests that he does not want to entertain someone who ruins all that the holiday stands for.
-Abel is said to be a voyeur in Secrets of Sinister House #14, and shown to be such in The Sandman vol. 2 #60.
+They are depicted together in Abel's first appearance and they go to their respective houses at the end of the story (the House of Secrets having been recently moved), with Cain promising that things would not go the way they did before.
+Although Cain abuses Abel, he does not kill him until Swamp Thing vol. 2 #33.
+They usually do not appear together; Cain directs more of his taunts at the reader, and Abel tries to reassure Goldie or the reader.
+In The House of Mystery #257 (April 1978), asylum escapee "Killer" Cowan kills six people on Christmas Eve.
+Cowan storms into the House of Mystery in a Santa Claus suit and orders Cain to keep him occupied with stories; Cain says that he does not want to entertain someone who ruins all that the holiday stands for.
+Abel is said to be a voyeur in Secrets of Sinister House #14, and shown to be one in The Sandman vol. 2 #60.